wangyi-fudan/wyhash/README.md

 ========

-wyhash and wyrng are the ideal hash function and PRNG respectively： solid, fastest, simplest and portable.
+wyhash and wyrng are the ideal hash function and PRNG respectively: solid, portable, fastest, simplest.

 wyhash passed SMHasher, wyrng passed BigCrush, practrand.
 The speed benchmarks are as follow: